crazzfeng/sendcloud-docs/docs/Sending Setting/domain/index.md

 ## Step-by-Step Configuration

-If your domain name is in the following DNS service providers, please go to view the guide.
+If your domain is in the following DNS service providers, please go to view the guide.

 [DNSPOD](https://docs.aurorasendcloud.com/update/docs/how-to-configure-your-domain-on-dnspod)